 Devi Novak, one of the founding members of Ananda and a close friend of Swamiji’s, helped with the editing and made suggestions for the writing.
 Her biography of him, Faith is My Armor, was the primary guide for me in determining how to treat Swamiji’s life.

-One section of Swamiji’s life that I was leaving out was the period of time when Ananda was attacked with dual lawsuits (you can read more about it in The Lawsuits, and the Fight for Freedom).
+One section of Swamiji’s life that I was leaving out was the period of time when Ananda was attacked with dual lawsuits [We removed this section of the website a few years after this article was written —Nabha].
 Strangely — I don’t know why — my experience mirrors the one Devi describes in writing her book.